 For experienced teachers who have an out-of-state certificate, it is possible to obtain Iowa teacher certification via reciprocity provided that applicants fulfil the Iowa licensing requirements.
 Teachers licensed in states other than Iowa may apply for provisional Iowa licensure, which is valid for one year while fulfilling any deficiencies for standard licensure.
 For more information, review our teacher certification reciprocity resource or contact the Board of Educational Examiners.

-Schools with Programs for Alternate Certification in Iowa
+Schools with Alternative Certification Programs in Iowa

 Because the alternative certification process is complex, we have researched and provided specific school programs below for individuals who have a bachelor’s degree outside of education and want to become a teacher.
 We recommend you request information from one or more of these specific programs: